Area Rate Efficiency in Multi-Link Molecular Communications: System Model

 \subsection{Modulation, Propagation, and Reception}

 \scaleSubsectionBelow

-At the beginning of each symbol interval $l$, each point $\mathrm{TX}_i$ releases a fixed non-zero number of molecules, \gls{nrMol}, or zero molecules, representing binary symbols $s_{i,l} = 1$ and $s_{i,l} = 0$, respectively, i.e., the \ac{TXs} use \acf{OOK} modulation \cite{Jamali2019ChannelMF}.
-Since the focus of this paper is the spatial dimension, we assume that \ac{ISI} is negligible which is a valid assumption if the symbol duration is sufficiently large.
+At the beginning of each symbol interval $l \in \mathbb{N}$, each point $\mathrm{TX}_i$ releases a fixed non-zero number of molecules, \gls{nrMol}, or zero molecules, representing binary symbols $s_{i,l} = 1$ and $s_{i,l} = 0$, respectively, i.e., the \ac{TXs} use \acf{OOK} modulation \cite{Jamali2019ChannelMF}.
+Since the focus of this paper is the spatial dimension, we assume, for now, that \ac{ISI} is negligible which is a valid assumption if the symbol durations are sufficiently large\footnote{We note that for some \ac{MC} systems large symbol intervals may not be optimal for maximizing data throughput, of course.
+Instead, small symbol intervals may be preferable which leads to \ac{ISI}.
+However, including ISI into the system model proposed in this work renders the mathematical analysis infeasible.
+Thus, we neglect \ac{ISI} in our analytical work, but provide insight into the impact of \ac{ISI} based on computer simulations in \Section{section:evaulation:ISI:results}.}.
 Thus, the transmitted symbols are orthogonal in time, and therefore, we omit symbol interval index $l$ in the following.
 We assume that binary values $0$ and $1$ are equiprobable, i.e., $\prob{s_i = 1} = 0.5 = \prob{s_i = 0}$.
-The molecules emitted by different \ac{TXs} are of the same type, and the \ac{TXs} are synchronized, i.e., they transmit at the same time instants.
-We assume that the release, propagation, and reception of different molecules are independent, respectively.
-The movement of the molecules released by the \ac{TXs} is affected by diffusion, characterized by diffusion coefficient \gls{diffusion}, and flow.
-We neglect additional effects due to external forces, degradation, and interactions between molecules.
+The molecules emitted by different \ac{TXs} are of the same type, and the \ac{TXs} are synchronized, i.e., they transmit at the same time instants\footnote{Time synchronization is a common assumption in the MC literature \cite{Fang2021QuorumSensing, Gursoy2019IndMod, Koo2016MoMIMO} and can be achieved by adopting existing \ac{MC} synchronization techniques \cite{shahmohammadian2013blind, lin2016time, luo2016offset, jamali2017symbol}.}.
+We assume that molecules do not interact with each other, i.e., the release, propagation, and reception of different molecules are independent, respectively.
+The propagation of the molecules released by the \ac{TXs} is affected by diffusion, characterized by diffusion coefficient \gls{diffusion}, and uniform flow in $z$-direction, characterized by flow velocity $\gls{flow}$.
+We neglect additional effects influencing the propagation of molecules such as external forces, turbulences in the flow profile, and degradation.
 Each transparent \ac{RX} counts the number of molecules within its volume \gls{VRX} at a fixed sampling time \gls{samplingTime}.
 The sampling time \gls{samplingTime} at \gls{RX0} is chosen such that it coincides with the time instant where the \ac{CIR} between \gls{TX0} and \gls{RX0} has its peak.
 The \ac{RXs} are identical cylinders with radius $\gls{SRX}$ and length $\gls{LRX}$, i.e., $\gls{VRX} = S_{\mathrm{RX}}^2 \pi \gls{LRX}$, see \Figure{fig:system_model}.
-We chose cylindrical receivers as this allows an independent scaling of the receiver size in the \mbox{$xy$}-plane via \gls{SRX} and along the $z$-axis via \gls{LRX}.
+We chose cylindrical receivers as this allows an independent scaling of the receiver size in the \mbox{$xy$}-plane via \gls{SRX} and along the $z$-axis via \gls{LRX}\footnote{We note that spherical \ac{RXs} are considered for reference in \Section{sec:CIR_verification}.}.
 Furthermore, the circular cross-section of the \ac{RX} fills both the hexagonal grid and the square grid to a great extent if \gls{SRX} is chosen large.
-The total number of observed molecules, $\gls{r}$, within \gls{RX0} comprises the molecules originating from \gls{TX0}, $\gls{cs}$, molecules received from other \ac{TXs}, $\gls{ciui}$, which constitute \ac{IUI}, and background noise molecules, \gls{cn}.
-Hence, the received number of molecules at the sampling time at \gls{RX0} is given by \scaleAlign